-NINA TOTENBERG, BYLINE: The Foreign Intelligence Surveillance Act, known as FISA, was amended in 2008 to do away with the previous requirement that the government obtain a warrant from a special intelligence court when conducting electronic surveillance of individuals abroad.
-Instead, the government can now monitor large groups of people, and the Foreign Intelligence Surveillance Court has very limited powers of supervision.
+FISA was amended in 2008 to do away with the previous requirement that the government obtain a warrant from a special intelligence court when conducting electronic surveillance of individuals abroad.
+Instead, the government can now monitor large groups of people with one single request, and the Foreign Intelligence Surveillance Court, which was originally established to provide strict oversight of surveillance requests, now has very limited powers of supervision.

-The FISA expansion was challenged in court by lawyers for Guantanamo detainees, human rights groups like Amnesty International, and journalists.
-All routinely have conversations with people overseas, conversations that they say almost certainly have been monitored by the government under FISA.
-They went to court contending that the law is unconstitutional because it gives the government authority to conduct what they call dragnet searches.
-And they said they've been forced to spend money on foreign travel because their electronic communications would likely be monitored by the government.
+The FISA expansion was challenged in court by lawyers for Guantanamo detainees, human-rights groups such as Amnesty International and journalists.
+The challengers routinely have conversations with people overseas — conversations that they say almost certainly have been monitored by the government under FISA.
+They went to court, contending that the law is unconstitutional because it gives the government authority to conduct what they call "dragnet searches."
+And they said that as a result of FISA, they have been forced to spend money on foreign travel to protect the confidentiality of communications.

-The five-men majority said that those challenging the law had not shown sufficient certainty that they've been monitored.
-Without such certainty, the court said there was no legal standing to sue.
-Writing for the court majority, Justice Samuel Alito said that the challengers' claims were based on nothing more than a highly speculative fear that their communications would be intercepted.
-Indeed, Alito said, even if the challengers could show that their communications had been intercepted, they could not show that the government was acting under FISA as opposed to some other federal surveillance law.
+Writing for the court majority, Justice Samuel Alito said that the challengers' claims were based on nothing more than a "highly speculative fear" that their communications would be intercepted.
+Indeed, Alito said, even if the challengers could show that their communications had been intercepted, they could not show that the government was acting under FISA, as opposed to some other federal surveillance law.

-The decision mostly likely means that nobody will ever be able to bring a challenge to FISA.
-As Elizabeth Wydra of the Constitution Accountability Center puts it...
+The decision most likely means that nobody will ever be able to bring a challenge to FISA.

-RICHARD FALLON: I think it's very significant for the FISA statute.
-And I think it's probably not terribly significant for other standing cases.
-But the Supreme Court has now put on the books some very restrictive general language about standing, and it's impossible wholly to rule out the possibility that it will turn out to be a more generally significant opinion.
+He cautioned, however, that "the Supreme Court has now put on the books some very restrictive general language about standing, and it's impossible wholly to rule out the possibility that it will turn out to be a generally more significant opinion."